 If you want to use special fonts, check this tutorial to learn how to add and use new fonts to Photoshop.

 Whilst these settings can be altered after you have added the text, it is easier to select the properties initially.

 In terms of the alignment, the text will be positioned to the left by default.
 If you choose a ‘left alignment’ then you will want to start typing by clicking on the left side of your path, to ensure that there is enough room for all of the text on the path.

 Likewise, if your text is aligned in the centre, then it is probably best to start typing in the middle of your path, by clicking on the centre of it with the Type Tool.

-So, with the Text Tool selected, let’s go ahead and hover the cursor over the path.
 When the I-beam with the curve through it appears, you can start typing, seeing that the text is following the path that you created earlier.